 In order to contribute to an SMSF, a Member over a certain age might have to meet the work test.
 An age restriction does not apply to your SMSF accepting mandated employer contributions.

-For a contribution to be made to your SMSF when you are between the ages of 67-74 (the age restriction was 65-74 for 2019-2020 Financial Year and earlier income years), a Member will need to meet the requirements for the work test, which requires the Member to be gainfully employed.
+For a contribution to be made to your SMSF when the Members are over 75 years old on 1 July 2022, they will need to meet the requirements for the work test, which requires the Member to be gainfully employed.

 Being gainfully employed means working for at least 40 hours during a consecutive 30-day period.
 This test has to be met each financial year in order to make contributions (both concessional and non-concessional) into your SMSF.
 Unpaid work is not considered as being “gainfully employed”.

-From 1 July 2021, Members aged 67 to 74 with a total Superannuation balance below $300,000 will be able to make voluntary contributions it they met the Work Test in the previous year, as long as all of the conditions outlined below are satisfied:
+From 1 July 2019, Members with a low superannuation balance will be able to make voluntary contributions if they met the Work Test in the previous financial year.
+The conditions are outlined below:

-The Simplified Work Test has been authorised in the 2021 Federal Budget.
+The Work Test Exemption was authorised in the 2021 Federal Budget.
 To access the 2021 Budget, please click on the button below:

-Other considerations when utilising the Simplified Work Test:
+Other considerations when utilising the Work Test Exemption:

 Example: